jfir/jfir.github.io/_posts/2022-12-30-Data Science SQL Interview Practice Questions.md

 ### SQL Practice Questions

-** Q1: How would you retrieve the top 10 customers by total purchases?
+<b> Q1: How would you retrieve the top 10 customers by total purchases?</b>
 <details>
   <summary>A1:</summary>
   SELECT * FROM Customers WHERE Country = 'USA';